ThreatConnect-Inc/tcex/docs/_sources/module_batch.rst.txt

     host.attribute('Description', 'Example Description 2', True, 'source')
     host.tag('Example Tag')

-.. note:: The case of the indicator type (the first argument provided to the `batch.indicator()` function) should be the same as the `name` key provided when retrieving the `indicator types <https://docs.threatconnect.com/en/latest/rest_api/indicators/indicators.html#retrieve-available-indicator-types>`__.
+.. note:: The case of the Indicator type (the first argument provided to the `batch.indicator()` function) should be the same as the `name` key provided when retrieving the Indicator types <https://docs.threatconnect.com/en/latest/rest_api/indicators/indicators.html#retrieve-available-indicator-types>`__.

 Indicator Interface 3
 ---------------------
 The third interface accepts the raw data formatted as a dictionary.
 This method requires that an xid be provided.
 All metadata should be included with in the data.
-You can view the required fields for each indicator type `here <https://docs.threatconnect.com/en/latest/rest_api/indicators/indicators.html#indicator-fields>`__.
+View the required fields for each Indicator type `here <https://docs.threatconnect.com/en/latest/rest_api/indicators/indicators.html#indicator-fields>`__.

 .. code-block:: python
     :linenos: